Navdeep Singh (director): Bollywood

 His debut in Bollywood with feature film Manorama Six Feet Under, a murder mystery, was critically acclaimed.
 It is regarded as one of the best noir films.

-After a gap of seven years and two aborted films, his 2015 thriller film NH10, with Anushka Sharma's home production and in the lead, was commercially successful.
+After a gap of seven years, his 2015 thriller film NH10, with Anushka Sharma's home production and in the lead, was commercially successful.
 The film is about honour killing and patriarchy.

 His next release was the period action film Laal Kaptaan starring Saif Ali Khan as a bounty hunter on a revenge spree.
 The film was released in 2019.

+Navdeep also worked as a development consultant on the first season of the hit web series Paatal Lok.

-He is working on his next film, Kaneda, pronounced the way some rural Punjabis pronounce Canada.
+He is working on his next film, Kaneda, as Canada is sometimes called in Punjabi.
 The film is about the rise and fall of a Punjabi gangster in Vancouver.
 The film stars Diljit Dosanjh, Arjun Kapoor, Anushka Sharma, and Pooja Hegde.
 It's produced by Vikramaditya Motwane and Vijay Saini.

-He might also work on making the first ever movie adaptation of a graphic novel in India.
+His latest release, Shehar Lakhot, has him as creator, showrunner and director with Amazon Prime Video, India.